Questions To Ask When Choosing A Cemetery

 • Are you choosing a casket or cremation?

-• If it’s a cremation, are you choosing an inground burial, an above-ground burial into a niche, or scattering?
+• If you choose a cremation, are you selecting an inground burial, an above-ground burial into a niche, or scattering?

 • Will there be multiple family members in the same final resting place?